DmitrySHC/News_Blog/README.md

     }
 }

-You need to enter the database NAME, USERNAME and PASSWORD (from MySQL workbench).
-Also, you can remove all media from 'News_Blog/media'.
+Enter the database NAME, USERNAME and PASSWORD (from MySQL workbench).

-2. After that make migrations (all commands are entered in the directory with manage.py):
+2. Make migrations (all commands are entered in the directory with "manage.py"):
 >python manage.py migrate
 >
 >python manage.py makemigrations

-3. Next create a superuser:
+3.Create a superuser:
 > python manage.py createsuperuser

 Enter Username, Email address and password.